2012 Global Champions Tour

-The 2012 Global Champions Tour is the 7th edition of the Global Champions Tour (GCT), an important international show jumping competition series.
+The 2012 Global Champions Tour was the seventh edition of the Global Champions Tour (GCT), an important international show jumping competition series.

 The series

 The series is held mainly in Europe.
 The first and the last station is held in Arabia.
 In France and Germany two competitions of the GCT will be held.

 All competitions will be endowed at least €285,000.
 All GCT events will be held as CSI 5*.

 The competitions were held between April 5, 2012 and November 24, 2012.
 There was no final.
 At the end of the season the best 18 riders in the final overall standings had got a bonus prize money.

 Rule change

 With 13 stations, the 2012 Global Champions Tour is the season with the highest number of competitions in the GCT history.
-Because of this high number of competitions and the early date of the 2012 Olympic Games the Equestrian Federations from Europe see a threat to the FEI Nations Cup competitions.
+Because of this high number of competitions and the early date of the 2012 Olympic Games, the Equestrian Federations from Europe see a threat to the FEI Nations Cup competitions.
 The Nations Cup are crucial to remain show jumping at the future Olympic Games.

-Because of this, the European Equestrian Federation called for a FEI rule change: important Nations Cups should not be held in future at the same weekend as GCT events or other CSI 5* horse shows.
-The International Jumping Rider Clubs decided at a poll, that only the ranking point of six or seven GCT events will into account for the final ranking of GCT.
+Because of this, the European Equestrian Federation called for an FEI rule change: important Nations Cups should not be held in future at the same weekend as GCT events or other CSI 5* horse shows.
+The International Jumping Rider Clubs decided at a poll that only the ranking point of six or seven GCT events will into account for the final ranking of GCT.
 The FEI took on this decision, so only the ranking point of seven per rider GCT events count for the final ranking.